huggingface/blog/codeparrot.md

 </div>

-Let's create all the code for training GitHub Copilot in this blog post.
-Learn how to train CodeParrot 🦜, a large GPT-2 model for code, from scratch in this step by step guide.
+In this blog post we'll take a look at what it takes to build the technology behind [GitHub Copilot](https://copilot.github.com/), an application that provides suggestions to programmers as they code.
+In this step by step guide, we'll learn how to train a large GPT-2 model called CodeParrot 🦜, entirely from scratch.
 Let's get to it!

 ![codeparrot](assets/40_codeparrot/codeparrot.png)

-## Dataset
+## Creating a Large Dataset of Source Code
 The first thing we need is a large training dataset.
 With the goal to train a Python code generation model, we accessed the GitHub dump available on Google's BigQuery and filtered for all Python files.
 The result is a 180 GB dataset with 20 million files (available [here](http://hf.co/datasets/transformersbook/codeparrot)).
 After initial training experiments, we found that the duplicates in the dataset severely impacted the model performance.
 Further investigating the dataset we found that:

 - 0.1% of the unique files make up 15% of all files